soumende1/CarND-Path-Planning-Project/README.md

 ["sensor_fusion"] A 2d vector of cars and then that car's [car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates.

+# Rubic Points
+## Compilation
+The code compiles correctly.
+One  spline (Cubic Spline interpolation implementation) library was used in this project:

 ### Detailed Implementation